Packing for the camino is your first step toward the clarity a pilgrimage offers you: What do you really need? What can you do without?

 Packing bags give me a good overview of my things and make it easier to find what I’m looking for without having to empty the whole backpack.
 Everything in my camino backpack is organized in packing bags in different colors to help make it easier to tell them apart:

-- Clothes in the blue one
+- Clothes in the red one

 - Woolen sleeping bag and woolen pajamas in the one with the pattern

-- Electronics in the greyish green
+- Electronics in the blue

 - Toilet bag in the grass green